Functional calculus for $C_{0}$-groups using (co)type: Introduction

-In \cite{Haase-Rozendaal2} a similar statement was obtained on general Banach spaces, where one restricts the operators to real interpolation spaces between $X$ and the domain of $A$.
+In \cite{Haase-Rozendaal16} a similar statement was obtained on general Banach spaces, where one restricts the calculus to real interpolation spaces between $X$ and the domain of $A$.

 However, there are several drawbacks to functional calculus theory for function spaces which are strictly contained in the class of $\HT^{\infty}$-functions.
 For example, in applications one might be interested in functions $f$ which are not contained in a smaller function space such as $\HT^{\infty}_{1}\!(\St_{\w})$.
-But even when dealing with a function $f$ which is known to yield a bounded operator $f(A)$, it can be of interest to know that \eqref{Hinfty estimate} holds, instead of an estimate for $\norm{f(A)}_{\La(X)}$ with respect to a larger function norm such as in \eqref{mikhlin norm}.
-This is the case for numerical approximation schemes for solutions to evolution equations, where one can often improve convergence rates for operators with a bounded $\HT^{\infty}$-calculus (see \cite{Egert-Rozendaal13,FNW03}).
+But even when dealing with a function $f$ which is known to yield a bounded operator $f(A)$, it can be of interest to know that \eqref{Hinfty estimate} holds, instead of an estimate for $\norm{f(A)}_{\La(X)}$ with respect to a larger function norm.
+This is the case for numerical approximation schemes for solutions to evolution equations, where one can often improve convergence rates for operators with a bounded $\HT^{\infty}$-calculus (see \cite{Egert-Rozendaal13,FlNeWe03}).

-Moreover, a bounded $\HT^{\infty}$-calculus yields square function estimates that arise frequently in harmonic analysis (see \cite{Kalton-Weis04, Haak-Haase13, LeMerdy04}) and that are of use in e.g.\ the theory of stochastic evolution equations (see \cite{vanNeerven2010, vNVW12}).
-Also, a bounded $\HT^{\infty}$-calculus can be ``bootstrapped'' to yield large classes of $R$-bounded operators, and the notion of $R$-boundedness has various applications in the theory of evolution equations (see \cite{Kunstmann-Weis04}).
-Such links have not been made for functional calculus theory with respect to function spaces other than the class of $\HT^{\infty}$-functions.
+Moreover, a bounded $\HT^{\infty}$-calculus yields square function estimates that arise frequently in harmonic analysis (see \cite{Kalton-Weis04, Haak-Haase13, LeMerdy04}) and that are of use in the theory of stochastic evolution equations \cite{vanNeerven10, vNeVeWe12}.
+Also, a bounded $\HT^{\infty}$-calculus can be bootstrapped to yield large classes of $R$-bounded operators, and the notion of $R$-boundedness has various applications in the theory of evolution equations (see \cite{Kunstmann-Weis04}).
+It seems that such connections are not available in full generality for subspaces of the class of $\HT^{\infty}$-functions (if $A$ is self-adjoint then more can be said; see for example \cite{AuMcIMo15}).